stonea/C-Type-Deduction-Explorer/README.md

  const int& constReference   = var;
 ```

-In **case 1** (Param-decl is neither a pointer or reference) we can see that whether a variable is a
+In **case 1** (Param-decl is neither a pointer nor reference) we can see that whether a variable is a
 const or reference doesn't matter to how `T` is deduced:

 ```